agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 Moreover, exchanging data between `Tasker` and `Termux:Tasker` is done using [Intents](https://developer.android.com/guide/components/activities/parcelables-and-bundles), like sending the command and receiving result of commands in `%stdout` and `%stderr`.
 However, android has limits on the size of *actual* data that can be sent through intents, it is roughly `500KB` on android `7` but may be different for different android versions.

-Basically, make sure any data/arguments you pass to `tudo` script directly on the shell or through scripts or using the `Termux:Tasker` plugin or [RUN_COMMAND Intent] intent is less than `120KB` (or whatever you found) and any expected result sent back if using the `Termux:Tasker` plugin is less than `500KB`, but best keep it as low as possible for greater portability.
+Basically, make sure any data/arguments you pass to `tudo` script directly on the shell or through scripts or using the `Termux:Tasker` plugin app or [RUN_COMMAND Intent] intent is less than `120KB` (or whatever you found) and any expected result sent back if using the `Termux:Tasker` plugin app is less than `500KB`, but best keep it as low as possible for greater portability.
 If you want to exchange an even larger data between tasker and termux, use physical files instead.

 The argument data limits also apply for the [RUN_COMMAND Intent] intent.